The next VCUarts scholarship application will be open January 16 – February 11, 2024.

 Award recipients must formally accept their scholarship offer and complete a questionnaire that acts as a ‘thank you’ to the donor of their scholarship.
 Additional expectations include that recipients must continue enrollment in the School of the Arts during the academic period for which the award is made available, maintain the academic performance set forth in the scholarship guidelines, attend recognition events when invited and participate in other stewardship activities when asked.
 Failure to meet expectations can affect award status.

 Awards will be delivered via VCU Financial Aid.
 As with all financial aid, scholarships are subject to federal and state rules.
 Receiving a scholarship could affect your financial aid package.
-If you have questions, please contact your adviser in VCU Financial Aid and reference your award specifically.
+If you have questions, please contact your adviser in VCU Student Financial Management Center and reference your award specifically.

 Students can obtain a copy of their unofficial transcript by visiting eServices and selecting the ‘Student’ tab, the ‘Student Records’ option and ‘Academic Transcript’ option.
 To save a copy of your unofficial transcript, use a screen shot/capture or copy and paste into a PDF for upload.

 To see a complete list of scholarship opportunities, visit the RAMS Scholarship HUB.
 You can search by keyword (‘design’ or ‘internship,’ for example) to narrow your search or students can login and complete the general application which will generate a list of ‘Recommended Opportunities’ to consider that match their GPA, major, etc. Application deadlines are noted for each advertised opportunity.